 How is the Wheeler Centre addressing risks associated with the Covid-19 coronavirus?

-Public events like those commonly held by the Wheeler Centre aren’t allowed under the current level of coronavirus restrictions – so for the moment, all our events are taking place live online, or as prerecorded discussions.
+Public events like those commonly held by the Wheeler Centre are currently allowed under the current level of Covid-19 restrictions – with limits on venue capacity in accordance with government health guidelines.
+While restrictions remain in place, most of our events will be available for live-streaming online, or as prerecorded discussions.

 Do I have to book?

-For almost all of our digital events, tickets aren’t required.
+For almost all of our digital events, tickets are available on a pay what you can basis.
 Keeping our events free and accessible is an important part of what we do.
 If you neglect to book a ticket, you can still experience most of our events either in real-time or later as a recording.
 You can set yourself a calendar reminder, too.

-That said – we do encourage you to make a booking.
+That said – we do encourage you to make a booking for our digital events.
+For all our live events bookings are essential.

 When you book a ticket, you help us determine the shape of our future programming, and if you choose to nominate your own ticket price or make a donation, you’re directly supporting our ability to keep doing what we do.
 Your booking also helps us to understand who’s coming to our events, and to demonstrate value to our funding partners.
 Importantly, it also allows us to communicate directly with you about any last minute changes or updates.

-From time to time, we may present online events that must require a paid ticket to access.
+From time to time, we may present online events in partnership with other organisations that must require a paid ticket to access.
 In those instances, we’ll make this requirement immediately clear on the corresponding event page.

 What if an event is booked out?